LoSinCos/movie-iris/README.md

 ## Examples
-Below are some examples of the movies that I worked on.
+Below are some more examples of the movies that I worked on.
 Try and guess which movies they are!

 ![Up Barcode](https://github.com/LoSinCos/movie-iris/blob/master/Movies/up_barcode.png)
 ![Up Iris](https://github.com/LoSinCos/movie-iris/blob/master/Movies/up_iris.png)